pommicket/ted/README.md

 A text editor.

 **ted is still very new.
 There is no nice installer yet (if you want ted, you'll have to build it from source).
-I'll release installers after testing it a bit more to try to find any bugs there might be.**
+I'll release installers after testing it a bit more to try to find any remaining bugs.**

 <img src="ted.png">